Skip to content

 2014 Arctic Circle Assembly

 The second Arctic Circle Assembly continued the dialogue on the importance of the development of the Arctic with speakers such as H.E.
-Sauli Niinistö, President of Finland, Mr. José Ángel Gurría, OECD Secretary General and Admiral Robert J.Papp, U.S. Special representative for the Arctic and many others.
+Sauli Niinistö, President of Finland, Mr. José Ángel Gurría, OECD Secretary General and Admiral Robert J.Papp, U.S. Special Representative for the Arctic and many others.

 2013 Arctic Circle Assembly